DanielMadmon/tasker/README.md

 OR

-taskerctl help to view all options
+taskerctl help to view all main options

-AND
+OR

-taskerctl add --help
+taskerctl add --help, to view all available flags for new tasks

 ```
 ## configure root tasker
-TODO
+done automatically, by running ./install.sh

 ## Features